 There is also a ramp entrance to the Railway Station.

 Continue to travel straight through this walkway.
-The walkway is flat and relatively smooth.
-Be aware that there are rubber mats along the way and they are often askew.
+The walkway is flat and smooth.

-The Dunstan Playhouse plaza is just on the other side of the walkway.
-Overhead, a sign saying ‘Welcome to Adelaide Riverbank’ will indicate that you are in the right place.
+The Dunstan Playhouse plaza is just on the other side of the tunnel.

 The third way to access the venue is via Festival Drive, which is off Montefiore Road.